CruGlobal/godtools-swift/README.md

 #### Project Folder Structure

 There are 3 primary folders to be aware about in the project folder structure.
-Those are the Features, Flows, and Share folders.
+That is the Features, Flows, and Share folders.

 ##### Features Folder